xixiaofinland/sf.nvim/README.md

 At the moment maybe the best way is to take a peek at [my latest keybindings](https://github.com/xixiaofinland/dotfiles/blob/main/.config/nvim/after/ftplugin/apex.lua)

-If the current buff is a Test Apex file, `require("sf.ts").open_test_buf` opens a temp buffer which lists all tests.
+If the current buff is a Test Apex file, `require("sf.ts").open` opens a temp buffer which lists all tests.

 In this temp buffer,
 - use `t` to toggle select/unselect tests